ketil-malde/varan/README.md

 Use as an example of output format only, not as a recommendation of statistics to use!
 Generally, each output option will result in a tab-seperated column, and if the output option causes multiple values to be output, they are separated with a space.
-The exception is the allele counts (columns four an on), which are colon-separated, similar to the `sync`-files output by the `popoolation` tool.

 Here we see that each input library (i.e. BAM file) has had the allele frequencies counted up as the number of As, Cs, Gs, and Ts for each position.